-March 26 public comment guidelines
+March 5 public comment guidelines

-Following an overview of proposed tuition and fees ranges at the March 26 virtual event, there will be an opportunity for public comment.
-Those interested in participating in the virtual public comment event must pre-register at the Board of Visitors website on a first-come, first-served basis no later than Tuesday, March 19.
+Following an overview of proposed tuition and fees ranges at the March 5 virtual event, there will be an opportunity for public comment.
+Those interested in participating in the virtual public comment event must pre-register at the Board of Visitors website on a first-come, first-served basis no later than Wednesday, February 26.
 Speakers will be asked to specify their affiliation with the university (current student, parent, alumnus, faculty or staff, member of the public).

-The public comment period will be held for 30 minutes with the option to increase the time up to a total of 60 minutes if there is sufficient demand.
+The public comment period will be held for 30 minutes with the option to increase up to a total of 60 minutes if there is sufficient demand.
 If time remains during the half-hour public comment period after the pre-registered speakers offer their comments, additional speakers may be offered the opportunity to speak during the remaining time.
-Those who wish to speak but did not pre-register may submit a request via email to vppg@vt.edu between 11:00 and 11:45 a.m. on March 26.
+For those wishing to speak who did not pre-register, requests may be submitted via email to vppg@vt.edu between 4:00 and 4:45 p.m. on March 5.

 In addition, there will be dedicated time slots for a representative from the Undergraduate Student Senate and from the Graduate and Professional Student Senate to provide a statement on behalf of their respective constituency.
 This does not preclude individual students from registering to speak during the public comment period or from providing written comments.
 Each speaker will be limited to three minutes and must restrict their comments to tuition and fees only.
-Speakers wishing to have their comments entered in the public record must submit a typed copy via email to bov@vt.edu by March 26.
+Speakers wishing to have their comments entered in the public record must submit a typed copy via email to bov@vt.edu by March 17.